BackstagecrewIS/milkman/README.md

 * Profile page will allow users to edit and save address details
 * Product Management page will allow admins to add a product
 * Edit product page will allow admins to edit product details
-* Admin functions will only be visible to the admin user
+* Admin functions will only be available to the admin user

 ### The skeleton plane:
 **How will our information be represented, and how will the user navigate to the information and the features?**